Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Related Work

-\textbf{Active learning for anomaly detection} has recently gained prominence \cite{das:2017,siddiqui:2018,veeramachaneni:2016,das:2016,guha:2016,nissim:14,stokes:2008,he:2008,almgren:2004,abe:2006} due to significant rise in the volume of data in real-world settings, which made reduction in false-positives much more critical.
+\textbf{Active learning for anomaly detection} has been explored by researchers in several earlier works \cite{almgren:2004,abe:2006,stokes:2008,he:2008,Pichara2011ActiveLA,gornitz:2013}.
 In this setting, the human analyst provides feedback to the algorithm on true labels (nominal or anomaly).
 If the algorithm makes wrong predictions, it updates its model parameters to be consistent with the analyst's feedback.
-Some of these methods are based on ensembles and support streaming data \cite{veeramachaneni:2016,stokes:2008} but maintain separate models for anomalies and nominals internally, and do not exploit the inherent strength of the ensemble in a systematic manner.
+Interest in this area has gained prominence in recent years due to significant rise in the volume of data in real-world settings, which made reduction in false-positives much more critical.
+Most of the popular unsupervised anomaly detection algorithms have been adapted to the active learning setting.
+Some of these methods are based on ensembles and support streaming data \cite{veeramachaneni:2016,stokes:2008} but maintain separate models for anomalies and nominals internally, and do not exploit the inherent strength of the ensemble in a systematic manner. \cite{nissim:14} incorporates user feedback into SVM, a classification algorithm. \cite{das:2016} and \cite{das:2017}, based on LODA and IFOR respectively, re-weight the components of the ensemble with every user feedback in a manner similar to our work, however, they do not support streaming data and discovery of diverse anomalies. \cite{siddiqui:2018} updates the same model as \cite{das:2017} in an online incremental manner when incorporating user feedback.